-- 1. First, the Regional Architecture must be converted into a Project Architecture in the source file using the "Region to Project" option on the "Start" tab. - 2.
-Next, the new Project Architecture (converted from the Regional Architecture) may now be imported into the destination file using the "File => Import" option, built via the "Build" button on the "Interfaces" tab, and merged into the Regional Architecture in the destination file via the "Project to Region" option on the "Start" tab.
+- 1. First, open the source Regional Architecture and convert it into a Project Architecture in the source file using the "Region to Project" option on the "Start" tab.
+Save that file. - 2.
+Next, open RAD-IT again and create a new Project Architecture.
+Now you may import the source project architecture into the destination file using the "File => Import" option on the "Start" tab.